Baebel43/team5capstone/Resistance Subsystem.md

 Figure 1.
 Force Sensor Datasheet

-### Meeting Stability Constraint
-The Arduino can be programmed as a PID controller.
-The PID constants given by the manufacturer are as follows:

-$Kp = 1.80$

-$Ki = 0.0900$

-$Kd = 2.50$

-Using these values, a stable feedback loop system can logically be achieved.

-## Meeting Housing Security Constraint
+### Meeting Housing Security Constraint
 Velcro straps will be used to secure the resistance system force sensor circuit to the pedals.
 Two straps placed parallel to the bike should be suffiecient to keep the housing in place, also taking into account the weight of the user's foot keeping the straps in place.
 The option for a third strap placed perpendicular to the bike will be kept in mind, just in case two is not sufficient after testing.

+## Derivation of Actuator Distance

+-Insert derivation here-

 ## Buildable Schematics